gSchool/ada-html-css/01-html/01-intro-to-the-web.md

 In what context have we defined things as client vs. server?

-Discuss with your neighbor your hypothesis, and we'll return to this question later.
+Write down your hypothesis, and we'll return to this question later.

 ### Nota Bene: "Front-end"